www.deejaysystem.com

 Generic MIDI devices

 Deejaysystem can use any controller compatible with the MIDI standard.
-You only need to write a configuration file in XML format.
+New devices can be supported by writing definition files in XML format.

 1. The Info section